dgroomes/mongodb-playground/incremental/README.md

 Pre-requisites: you must have NodeJS and MongoDB installed.

-* Start a MongoDB server
+1. Start a MongoDB server
-* Install project dependencies
+1. Install project dependencies
-  * `npm install`
+   * ```shell
+     npm install
+     ```
-* Load project-specific shell commands (see [`commands.sh`](#commandssh)):
+1. Load project-specific shell commands (see [`commands.sh`](#commandssh)):
-  * `source commands.sh`
+   * ```shell
+     source commands.sh
+     ```
-* Set up the database:
+1. Set up the database:
-  * `doSetup`
+   * ```shell
+     doSetup
+     ```
-* Load a portion of the ZIP Code data:
+1. Load a portion of the ZIP Code data:
-  * `doImport1`
+   * ```shell
+     doImport1
+     ```
-* Compute the "averages" data using the non-incremental approach:
+1. Compute the "averages" data using the non-incremental approach:
-  * `doAvg`
+   * ```shell
+     doAvg
+     ```
-* Compute the "averages" data using the incremental approach:
+1. Compute the "averages" data using the incremental approach:
-  * `doAvgInc`
+   * ```shell
+     doAvgInc
+     ```
    * The results printed to the console should be the same between the non-incremental and the incremental approaches.
-* Load the remainder of the ZIP Code data
+1. Load the remainder of the ZIP Code data
-  * ```
+   * ```shell
      doImport2
      doImport3
      ```
-* Compute a new version of the "averages" data using the non-incremental approach:
+1. Compute a new version of the "averages" data using the non-incremental approach:
-  * `doAvg`
+   * ```shell
+     doAvg
+     ```
-* Compute a new version of the "averages" data using the incremental approach:
+1. Compute a new version of the "averages" data using the incremental approach:
-  * `doAvgInc`
+   * ```shell
+     doAvgInc
+     ```
    * Again, you should notice that the results printed to the console should be the same between the non-incremental and
      the incremental approach, but the distinction is what happened under the scenes: the incremental approach re-used the
      existing materialized view and incorporated the new raw input data incrementally!
 By contrast, the non-incremental
      approach did a full re-computation of the averages data.
-* Now let's move on to executing a formal benchmark over the non-incremental vs. the incremental approaches.
+1. Now let's move on to executing a formal benchmark over the non-incremental vs. the incremental approaches.
 The first step
   is to clear the existing data and execute the set-up again:
-  * `doDropAll && doSetup`
+   * ```shell
+     doDropAll && doSetup
+     ```
-* Benchmark the non-incremental approach:
+1. Benchmark the non-incremental approach:
-  * `doBenchmarkAvg`
+   * ```shell
+     doBenchmarkAvg
+     ```
-* Clear the data again and then execute the incremental approach:
+1. Clear the data again and then execute the incremental approach:
+   * ```shell
-  * `doDropAll && doSetup && doBenchmarkAvgInc`
+     doDropAll && doSetup && doBenchmarkAvgInc
+     ```

 ## `commands.sh`